wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 ### 2.2.0

-- Added cart value timeout rules
+- Kept the free version focused on core timeout and exclusion rules
-- Added product-level timeout overrides in the product editor
+- Improved the manual settings UI under the WooCommerce menu
-- Added optional pre-clear cart warning notices
+- Preserved basic CSV and JSON import/export tools for store setup and migration
-- Expanded CSV import with cart value ranges and added downloadable sample CSV templates
+- Added downloadable sample CSV templates
 - Added duplicate rule detection warnings in admin

 ### 2.0.0